paulshorey/turbo-starter/README.md

 Easy and fast.
 HOWEVER, https://vercel.com/docs/concepts/git/monorepos#turborepo official instructions did not work for me!

 Use `yarn` instead of `npm`.
 Yarn does a better job with workspaces.
-I did get this to work with npm once, but forgot how.
+I got this to work with npm once, but forgot how exactly.

 ### Build command